xianggebenben/neADMM/README.md

 # neADMM: Nonconvex Generalization of ADMM for Nonlinear Equality Constrained Problems
-This is the source code of the nonlinear-equality Alternating Direction Method of Multipliers (neADMM).
+This is the Matlab source code of the nonlinear-equality Alternating Direction Method of Multipliers (neADMM).

 ## How to Use